sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 He turns to the group.
 "Well, looks like we've got a mystery to solve, hmm?"
 He grins.

 "Sounds like a plan, squirt!"
 Susie grins, exposing her sharp teeth and clenching a fist.
-"The lil idiot won't know what hit him!"
+"The idiot won't know what hit him!"

 She rushed out of the cell, and quickly vanished out of sight.
 "Susie, wait!"
 Ralsei called after her, following.